 If I remember correctly, similar failures happened to me at least 5 more times but I decided to suspend the disbelief and kept moving forward.
 I got the “Keep moving forward!” attitude from the movie “Meet The Robinsons”.
 This movie is highly recommended for anyone who has experienced failing in life and you will understand once you have watched it.
 Trust me on this!

 There was a memorable conversation in that movie, where the family was having dinner and Lewis fixed the peanut butter and jelly contraption but failed.
 Lewis was sad and felt sorry for himself.
 He was surprised when the family was so happy that he failed!
 They were jubilant because they knew that from failure, he had learned a lot and not much from success.
 And then they told him the magic words “Keep moving forward!”

 My wife and I really believe in this.
 How many times have we heard of stories of successful people who had a failure that could have made them give up forever?
 What made the difference is how they carefully dissected their failure, learned from it, and moved forward.

 Many times, if successful persons hadn’t encountered failure (or failures), they would not have been forced to move forward.
 In short, failure can be a turning point in one’s life.
 It can either propel you to work harder in order to succeed, or bring you to the throes of depression.
 You have the power to choose which path to take.

 I remember that during those times two years ago, I would often hear people around me say that “real estate investing is hard”, “real estate investing needs big capital”, “you need to have connections”, “investing in real estate is risky”, etc. and all those things that beginning real estate investors hear from so called “well-meaning” people around us.
 I’m just glad I didn’t listen to all that crap!

 Learning from failure is such a tremendous, life-changing thing that it deserves a separate post.
-In the meantime, “Keep moving forward!”
+In the meantime, watch the video below and just “Keep moving forward!”

 To our financial freedom!